 Beyond these priority research themes, grants may be given to non-priority project proposals when considered academically relevant.
 There is no condition of nationality.

 Applications can be submitted in English or French and include the following documents:

-- A detailed curriculum vitae, including relevant publications;
+- A detailed curriculum vitae (in PDF), including relevant publications;

-- A research project proposal of maximum 5 pages that includes information about the methodology that will be used and details about the fieldwork location and research planning.
+- A research project proposal (in PDF) of maximum 5 pages that includes information about the methodology that will be used and details about the fieldwork location and research planning.